 - To foster each child’s individual & creative potential by encouraging autonomy of learning.

-The Project approach is an important aspect of the Buddhi learning model and provides a great opportunity for children as they transition to group based learing.
+The Project approach is an important aspect of the Buddhi learning model and provides a great opportunity for older children as they transition to collaborative learing.
 Being emergent in nature, projects flow out of children’s interests and time spent with their teachers in activities jointly done.
 For example, they may watch or work together with a teacher who is sewing, cooking, gardening or creating art.
 This may sometimes take days or weeks to complete to each child’s satisfaction, which is when the project is deemed over.
 It allows children the time and space to own and take charge of their learning as they set the context themselves.
 They also have the freedom to collaborate with their friends, or work individually, all of which lays the foundation for meaningful and independent learning in later years.

 Transitions are very important at Buddhi Kindyland and our teachers support children in various ways as they move from home to our early learning setting.
 We know that very often a child needs to start at the centre with someone they trust (their parent or caregiver) and then build up from short visits to longer visits, in order to gain the trust and confidence to come in and participate independently.
 Beginning in this positive way creates a happy and settled space for learning.
 It naturally follows therefore that one of the most important aspects of our learning culture is the teacher-child relationship and this forms the centre of the learning experience for young children at Buddhi Kindyland.
 Every child’s teacher, is both their buddy and parent-at-school.
 Such relationships further extend to homes and our teachers are there to help families throughout a child’s learning journey.